semperos/webdriver-logic/README.md

 ### Exploration ###

-Here's a simple example where we find the first element with a class of `site-logo`:
+Here's a simple example where we find the first element with a class of `footer_nav`:

 ```clj
 (use 'webdriver-logic.core)